buildbot/buildbot/master/docs/manual/cfg-properties.rst

     The key refers to a keyword argument passed to ``Interpolate``.
     Those keyword arguments may be ordinary values or renderables.

-``secret``
+``secrets``
-    The key refers to a secret provided by a provider declared in :bb:cfg:`secretProviders` .
+    The key refers to a secret provided by a provider declared in :bb:cfg:`secretsProviders` .

 The following ways of interpreting the value are available.